Non-free sections of Fano fibrations: Introduction

 Together, the two principles in Batyrev's heuristic (stated in Section \ref{sect:introgmc}) are known as Geometric Manin's Conjecture.
 Geometric Manin's Conjecture unifies many disparate examples and clarifies the conjectural structure of $\Mor(B,X)$ for arbitrary Fano varieties.
 Theorems \ref{theo:maintheorem1} and \ref{theo:maintheorem2} are the first statements in Geometric Manin's Conjecture which have been proved for arbitrary Fano fibrations over curves of arbitrary genus.
 This answers a question implicitly raised by Batyrev in his heuristics (\cite{Bat88}).

 \

 {\bf Acknowledgments:} The authors thank Shintarou Yanagida for a helpful conversation about stacks.
 The authors thank Jordan Ellenberg and Melanie Matchett Wood for suggesting an arithmetic application of our work and Lars Hesselholt for recommending the reference \cite{BS15}.
 The authors also thank Izzet Coskun and Zhiyu Tian for comments on this paper.
+The authors thank referees for detailed suggestions which significantly improved the exposition of the paper.

 Part of this project was conducted at the SQuaRE workshop ``Geometric Manin's Conjecture in characteristic $p$'' at the American Institute of Mathematics.
 The authors would like to thank AIM for the generous support.